Left Coast Brevet

 Just a few things to note:

-> As it is an epic ride, the distance markers aren’t showing in the map (above) to help give you an idea to plan.
-So here is a very casual ride order: Hoki > Ross > WWT > Kumara > Lake Brunner > Paparoa > Runanga > Waiuta/Big River > Reefton > Westport > OGR > Westport > Coast > Paparoa > Greymouth > Kumara > Hoki.
+- As it is an epic ride, the distance markers aren’t showing in the map (above) so here is a very casual ride order: Hoki > Ross > WWT > Kumara > Lake Brunner > Paparoa > Runanga > Waiuta/Big River > Reefton > Westport > OGR > Westport > Coast > Paparoa > Greymouth > Kumara > Hoki.

-> high navigation skills required (many Flahute loops in there)
+- good navigation skills required (plenty of aka “tricky” Flahute loops in there)

 Feel free to post up any questions that you may have.